elucideye/integration/README.md

 See: Following https://possiblemobile.com/2015/03/symbolicating-your-ios-crash-reports/

+You are done.
+Read the following sections as needed.

 # Backup manual approach for embedding frameworks (currently performed by CMake and should not be required:)

 1. Xcode: File -> Add Files To Your App : `mylib/_framework/ios-10-1-dep-8-0-hid-sections/mylib.framework`